harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ![](./static/harness-variables-40.png)

-### <+artifacts.primary.metadata.SHA> / <+artifacts.primary.metadata.SHAV2>
+### <+artifacts.primary.metadata.SHA> or <+artifacts.primary.metadata.SHAV2>

 Digest/SHA256 hash of the docker image.
-Since docker image manifest API supports 2 schema versions, schemaVersion1 and schemaVersion2, there could be SHA values corresponding to each schema version.
+Since docker image manifest API supports two schema versions, schemaVersion1 and schemaVersion2, there could be SHA values corresponding to each version.

 Here are the expressions for referencing each version:

 SHA value of schemaVersion1: `<+artifacts.primary.metadata.SHA>`

 SHA value of schemaVersion2: `<+artifacts.primary.metadata.SHAV2>`

 ### <+artifact.primary.identifier>